 While most people try to sell something to make money, some beggars don’t have any pretense of selling anything.
 One woman came into a restaurant where we were having dinner.
 There weren’t many tourists in this place.
 She was barefoot and filthy.
 After she hit a few tables with local people, a worker asked her to leave.
 Tedly raced across the room to catch our waiter to pay our bill, so he could get some change to give to this woman.
 We never seem to have enough small bills or coins.
-(It’s an action shot below, so excuse the imperfect image.)
+(It’s an action shot above, so excuse the imperfect image.)

 Poverty is everywhere, and it’s been a problem for decades.
 There are too many people and not enough resources.
 That’s why I spent a bit of time explaining the selling and begging scene.
 The lack of enough work for people has helped shaped the culture here.